-Select SOL to use COM Port 2 as a Serial_Over_LAN (SOL) port for console redirectoin.
-The options are COM and SOL.
+Select SOL to use COM Port 2 as a Serial Over LAN (SOL) port for console.
+The options are SOL and COM.

 ►Serial Port Console Redirection

 COM0 Console Redirection

 Select Enabled to enable console redirection support for a serial port specified by the user.
 The options are Enabled and Disabled.